WXYT (AM): Sports Rap Radio

 On February 23, 2024, it was announced Audacy would turn over operation of the station via a local marketing agreement to noted sports journalist Rob Parker, who had started his career in Detroit working at the Detroit Free Press, then becoming one of the first voices on the sports talk format of WDFN upon its launch in 1994; he had also worked with other local stations such as WXYT-FM and WCHB.
 Upon his takeover of control, the station's format was relaunched as "Sports Rap Radio", with Parker intending it to be the flagship station of a format he intended to broadcast in markets with a large African-American market base.
 His partners in the new format included former NBA player B.J.
 Armstrong as well as former college athletes Dave Kenney and Maurice Ways.
-The new format featured a predominantly African-American staff consisting of upcoming journalists or former athletes with a tie to Detroit itself, and featured 12 hours of local programming from 7 a.m. to 7 p.m., with Parker's Fox Sports Radio show The Odd Couple, which he cohosts with Chris Broussard, airing from 7-10 p.m..
+The new format featured a predominantly African-American staff consisting of upcoming journalists or former athletes with a tie to Detroit itself, and featured 12 hours of local programming from 7 a.m. to 7 p.m., with Parker's Fox Sports Radio show The Odd Couple (airing from 7–10 p.m.), which he cohosts with Chris Broussard.
 The station continued to broadcast from the Audacy Detroit studios and carry overflow programming from WXYT-FM, but had its own sales team.

-BetQL Network programming was moved over to WXYT’s HD3 channel at midnight on June 3, and 1270 AM began stunting for its upcoming launch.
+BetQL Network programming was moved over to WXYT-FM's HD3 channel at midnight on June 3, and WXYT AM began stunting for its upcoming launch.
 Sports Rap Radio launched on June 4.

+Sports betting

 Sports Rap would cease operations at 5 p.m. on August 27, after failing to obtain a second round of funding; Audacy then restored "The Bet Detroit" programming to WXYT.
-The network took the new monicker of BetMGM Network on February 2, 2025 after Audacy partnered with BetMGM for branding rights to the network.
+The network took the new moniker of BetMGM Network on February 2, 2025, after Audacy partnered with BetMGM for branding rights to the network.